ztp-at/RKSV/README.md

 closed system (if it is `True`) or an open system (if it is `False`).
 This allows for tests that are specific to open/closed systems.

+When verifying a DEP using a parser, `test_verify.py` will pick a random chunk size for every test.
+To enable reproducibility of test runs, the script prints the seed used for the random number generator at the start and at the end of the run.
+A seed can be set manually via the `RKSV_TEST_SEED` environment variable.

 verify_receipt.py
 -----------------
 	Usage: ./verify_receipt.py <format> <key store> [<receipt string>]